lucas-mior/brn2/README.md

 ```

 ## Changes over original brn
-- Option to rename files listed in file given as first argument.
+- Option to rename files listed in file.
 - Option to rename files passed as arguments.
 - Print renamed files.
 - Faster algorithm to check for duplicated filenames.